payamesfandiari/fake_news_finder/README.md

 > misleading news in the first place to deciding how to take action (a blacklist is not a good answer), there's a lot of information to
 > consider beyond what can be neatly arranged in a CSV file.

-### Crawling CNN,BBC,100FEDUP,FOX,Breitbart News Network
-The big part of this Dataset comes from Crawling several websites and using their data for Training the model.
-The crawlers are included in this package and you can run them yourself.